Aquarium (band)

 Aquarium or Akvarium (Аквариум; often stylized as Åквариум) is a Russian rock group formed in Leningrad in 1972.
-The band has had many line-up changes over its history, and lead singer and founder Boris Grebenshchikov is the only remaining original member.
+The band is considered one of the founders of Russian rock.
+Aquarium has had many line-up changes over its history, and lead singer and founder Boris Grebenshchikov is the only remaining original member.
 Former band members include Anatoly Gunitsky, Mikhail Feinstein, Andrei "Dyusha" Romanov, Vsevolod Gakkel, and Sergey Kuryokhin.

 Formation, first lineup (1972–1991)

 Aquarium was formed in 1972 by two friends: Boris Grebenshchikov, then a student of applied mathematics at Leningrad State University, and Anatoly (George) Gunitsky, a playwright and absurdist poet.
 The founding members were Grebenshchikov, George (drums), Alexander Tsatsanidi (bass), Vadim Vasilyev (keyboards), Valery Obogrelov (sound).

 The popular story behind the name "Aquarium" is that it was inspired by the Budapest street Leningrad pub "The Aquarium" and suggested by one of the band members.
 However, Grebenshchikov has given differing stories in interviews, suggesting alternately that it came through band word association sessions or was inspired by a glass aquarium-like building.

 In late 1973, guitarist Edmund Shkliarsky (later the leader of Piknik) was briefly a member of the band.
 Bass player Michael Feinstein-Vasiliev (Fan), the first professional musician in Aquarium, joined in 1973.
 The next year keyboardist Andrew "Dyusha" Romanov joined the band, and, inspired by rock-flautists Richard Meier and Ian Anderson, retrained as a flautist.